 Understanding Sensitive Skin and Acne

 Sensitive skin is a fragile matter.
 It easily reacts to any outward aggressions, generally turning red, itchy, or flaky.
-Imagine how frustrating that must be when you are dealing with acne, too!
-It’s almost like easing inflammation on one hand and fighting outbreaks on the other.
+Imagine how frustrating that must be when you are dealing with acne, too!It’s a delicate balancing act—calming inflammation while effectively treating breakouts.

 Acne is a very common skin condition, resulting in the blockage of pores.
 This will eventually develop into a whitehead, blackhead, or a painful pimple.
 These different versions of acne range in degree, from mild to severe, and all have their own issues.